John Caird (director): Japan

-In spring 2015, Caird directed a new production of Shakespeare's Twelfth Night for the Toho Company at the Nissay Theatre in Tokyo, starring Kei Otozuki, Tomoko Nakajima, Satoshi Hashimoto and Songha.
+In the spring of 2015, Caird directed a new production of Shakespeare's Twelfth Night for the Toho Company at the Nissay Theatre in Tokyo, starring Kei Otozuki, Tomoko Nakajima, Satoshi Hashimoto and Songha.
 The play was translated by Kazuko Matsuoka, with song lyrics by Maoko Imai, designs by the late Johan Engels, lighting by Ryuichi Nakagawa and music by John Cameron.

-In 2017 Caird directed Hamlet at Geigeki Theatre in Tokyo with Seiyo Uchino in the title role, Jun Kunimura as Claudius, Yuko Asano as Gertrude and Shihori Kanjiya as Ophelia.
+In 2017, Caird directed Hamlet at Geigeki Theatre in Tokyo with Seiyo Uchino in the title role, Jun Kunimura as Claudius, Yuko Asano as Gertrude and Shihori Kanjiya as Ophelia.
 The play was translated by Kazuko Matsuoka and Maoko Imai, Yukio Horio designed the sets, Nobuko Miyamoto designed the costumes, the lighting was by Ryuichi Nakagawa and Dozan Fujiwara composed and performed the music.

 Caird directed the world première of his new musical Knight's Tale, with music by Paul Gordon and Japanese libretto and lyrics by Maoko Imai, at the Imperial Theatre in Tokyo in July 2018, starring Koichi Doumoto and Yoshio Inoue.
 The show was orchestrated by Brad Haak, designed by Jon Bausor, choreographed by David Parsons and lit by Ryuichi Nakagawa.
 Knight's Tale was revived in a lockdown concert version in 2020, playing in the Geigeki Concert Hall in Ikebukuro and Opera City Concert Hall in Hatsudai.
 Caird directed remotely from London.
 The production was revived in full in the autumn of 2021 at Umegei Theatre in Osaka and subsequently played at the Imperial Theatre in Tokyo and at Hakata-za in Fukuoka.
 In the summer of 2025, a new concert version of Knight’s Tale was mounted at the 6,000 seat Garden Theatre in Tokyo, where it played for 12 sell-out performances.

-Caird wrote and directed a new theatre adaptation of Hayao Miyazaki’s Studio Ghibli anime, Spirited Away, produced by Toho.
+Caird wrote and directed a new theatre adaptation of Hayao Miyazaki's Studio Ghibli anime, Spirited Away, produced by Toho.
 It opened in Tokyo in February 2022, subsequently touring to Osaka, Hakata, Sapporo and Nagoya.
 The production was co-adapted by Caird and Maoko Imai and designed by Jon Bausor, with Toby Olié designing and directing the puppets.
-Brad Haak arranged and orchestrated Joe Hisaishi’s musical score and Jiro Katsushiba directed the lighting.
-The play starred Kanna Hashimoto and Mone Kamishiraishi, both playing the role of Chihiro.
+Brad Haak arranged and orchestrated Joe Hisaishi's musical score and Jiro Katsushiba directed the lighting.
+The play starred Kanna Hashimoto, and Mone Kamishiraishi, both playing the role of Chihiro.
 The entire company transferred the show to the London Coliseum in the spring and summer of 2024.